White Island erupts: Why were tourists allowed on unsettled island?

 Despite that, alert levels change on a relatively frequent basis – and one volcanologist said sudden unheralded eruptions from volcanoes such as White Island could be expected at any time.

-While the island was generally open and exposed, a shipping container had been placed on the island in 2016 to act as an emergency shelter in case of an eruption.
+While the island was generally open and exposed, a shipping container had been placed there in 2016 to act as an emergency shelter in case of an eruption.

 Today, GNS Science said there remained "significant uncertainty" as to future changes but currently, there were no signs of escalation.